erlerobot/erle_gitbook_cplusplus/functions/exercises_functions.md

 ######Exercise 2

-Write a program that ask a name say hello.
+Write a program that asks a name say hello.
 Use your own function, that recives a string of characters (name) and prints on screen the hello message.
 (Doesn't returns anything- `void` type)
 ```
 #include<iostream>
 using namespace std;